amatutuwaa/pandas-challenge/README.md

 5. % overall passing (the percentage of students who passed math AND reading)

-# Scores by School Size
+### Scores by School Size
-In this sub-catergory I create a DataFrame called size_summary that breaks down school performance based on school size (small, medium, or large).
+In this sub-catergory I create a DataFrame called "size_summary" that breaks down school performance based on school size (small, medium, or large).

-Scores by School Type
+### Scores by School Type
-In this sub-catergory I creaste a DataFrame that shows school performance based on the "School Type"
+In this sub-catergory I create a DataFrame that shows school performance based on the "School Type"